 The disputed domain name consists of the Complainant's whole trademark (ArcelorMittal), written in a misspelled way.
-The addition of a hyphen after the first letter ("a") in the disputed domain name is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark of the Complainant.
+The mere deletion of a letter ("t") in the disputed domain name is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark of the Complainant.
 This is a clear case of typosquatting.

-As far as the gTLD ".com" is concerned, it is generally recognized that top level domains do not have any bearing in the assessment of identity or confusing similarity, according to paragraph 4(a)(i) of the Policy.
+As far as the gTLD ".pro" is concerned, it is generally recognized that top level domains do not have any bearing in the assessment of identity or confusing similarity, according to paragraph 4(a)(i) of the Policy.